caido/doc-developer/src/reference/sdks/backend/index.md

 ### RequestSpecRaw

-A mutable raw Request not yet sent.
+A mutable raw Request that has not yet been sent.

 #### Constructors

 ##### new RequestSpecRaw()

 > **new RequestSpecRaw**(`url`: `string`): [`RequestSpecRaw`](index.md#requestspecraw)

+Build a new [RequestSpecRaw](index.md#requestspecraw) from a URL string.
+Only the host, port and scheme will be parsed.

+You can convert a saved immutable [Request](index.md#request-2) object into a [RequestSpecRaw](index.md#requestspecraw) object by using the `toSpecRaw()` method.

+You MUST use `setRaw` to set the raw bytes of the request.

 ###### Parameters